Entrepreneurship in the Service of Art and Culture

 Covering more than 4,000 square metres, the complex combined traditional music printing with the most advanced lithographic and typographic techniques available.
 It housed fifteen colour lithographic machines, ten lithographic presses and nine copperplate presses, with an annual production capacity of some 25 million sheets of music.
 The facility even included progressive amenities for workers, such as showers and bicycle storage, reflecting a modern industrial approach to organisation.

-Thanks to this infrastructure, Ricordi was able to manage the entire production cycle in-house — engraving, printing and distribution — while strengthening its commercial network through branches in major Italian cities (Naples, Florence, Rome and Palermo) and abroad (London in 1878, Paris in 1888 and New York in 1906).
+Thanks to this infrastructure, Ricordi was able to manage the entire production cycle in-house — engraving, printing and distribution — while strengthening its commercial network through branches in major Italian cities (Florence, Naples, , Rome, Palermo and Genova) and abroad (London, Paris, Leipzig, New York, Buenos Aires, São Paulo, Lörrach, Toronto, Sidney and Mexico City).

 The transformation from a family enterprise into an international publishing powerhouse was complete.
 Ricordi had established itself as the publisher of the great Italian opera composers, turning a craft-based profession into a cultural industry that would leave a lasting mark on the history of music.